Digital Transformation — It’s Not Just a Buzzword

 Phase 1: Creating Your Digital Transformation Strategy

-You’ve heard the saying, “A journey of a thousand miles beings with a single step.”
+You’ve heard the saying, “A journey of a thousand miles begins with a single step.”
 In the case of digital transformation, as with most major change initiatives, your first step needs to be creating your strategy.
 What is your goal and how will you accomplish it?
 During this process, you will also need to assess where you are in terms of your current process, systems you are using, and existing technology infrastructure and security.
 In this post, we give you tips and questions to answer to help you develop a defined strategy and clear objectives.

 - Create Your Vision: Determine your overall transformation objective.
 What are you trying to accomplish?
 What problems are you trying to solve?
 When doing this, define how your overall objective applies to all levels and areas of your organization and your customers.
 Companies that do this are far more successful with their digital transformation process than those that don’t.